aldryn/aldryn-boilerplate-bootstrap3/docs/structure/templates.rst

 Page Types
 ----------

 You can save a CMS page as "Page Type" and re-use it later when creating a new page.
-Simply select ``Page > Save as Page Type ..`` and choose a name.
-You can create a new page by selecting ``Page > Add Page > New Page`` and choose the "Page type" you want to use.
+Simply select *Page > Save as Page Type ..* and choose a name.
+You can create a new page by selecting *Page > Add Page > New Page* and choose the "Page type" you want to use.
 That drop down does not show up if there are no page types saved.

-Page types get listed separately within the menu tree underneath *Page Types*.
+Page types are listed separately within the menu tree underneath *Page Types*.
-This allows you can change or delete them at any time if required.
+This allows you to change or delete them at any time if required.

 .. image:: ../_static/toolbar-page-types.png